Contact Hours2 Hours

 - Describe the abnormal responses to increased workload for heart rate, blood pressure, respiratory rate and oxygen saturation.

-- Understand how to calculate cardiac output and blood pressure
+- Explain the calculation of cardiac output and blood pressure

-- Understand the different heart rate maximum formulas and know when to select the most appropriate one.
+- Explain the different heart rate maximum formulas and when to select the most appropriate one.

-- Determine if a patient can reach steady state
+- Evaluate if a patient can reach steady state

 Approved in my State?